adopted-ember-addons/ember-cli-flash/README.md

   Default: `[ 'success', 'info', 'warning', 'danger', 'alert', 'secondary' ]`

-  This option lets you specify exactly what types you need, which means in the above example, you can do `Ember.get('flashMessages').{alpaca,notice,foobar}`.
+  This option lets you specify exactly what types you need, which means in the above example, you can do `this.flashMessages.{alpaca,notice,foobar}`.

 - `preventDuplicates?: boolean`